22mahmoud/maw.sh/src/blog/get-webmention-with-jq-and-yq/index.md

 ```

 So to keep track of the date, we need to save this data somewhere in the
-codebase, and since i have `metadata.yaml` file, So why not to save it there.
+codebase, and since I have `metadata.yaml` file, why not save it there?

 ```yaml
 # metadata.yaml